 Lecture Programme 2020-21

 Our lecture programme at the Royal Spa Centre is on hold due to coronavirus restrictions but we are still presenting lectures online.
 The next online lecture will be on Wednesday 3rd February 2021.
 Members will be invited by email to view this lecture.

 Our 2020-21 programme takes us on a journey from late nineteenth century Norway through early twentieth century Germany to a remote part of Uzbekistan.

-Closer to home, we’ll look at The Day Parliament Burned Down, the Secret Story of Ruskin Pottery, and Coventry Cathedral: Icon and Inspiration.
+Closer to home, we’ll look at The Day Parliament Burned Down and Coventry Cathedral: Icon and Inspiration.
 We’ll explore some of the world’s Great Railway Stations, hear about Outstanding Female Photographers, dip into Bach’s Glorious Christmas Oratorio, and even have a light-hearted look at Magic and the Life and Times of Giles.
 We very much hope you’ll enjoy what we have in store for you.

 Although we are setting out here our plans for lectures for the 2020/21 year, some events may need to be changed or rescheduled depending on government regulations relating to the coronavirus.
 If this becomes necessary, we shall give members as much notice as possible of any changes.

 Insiders/Outsiders: Refugees From Nazi Europe And Their Contribution To British Visual Culture